 - 2 tablespoons garlic powder

-- Fresh herbs (such as thyme or rosemary) to taste
+- Fresh herbs (thymе or rosemary) to your taste

-- Wood for smoking (hickory, mesquite, or oak for robust flavor)
+- Wood for smoking (hickory, mesquite, or oak work great)

 Directions

-- Preparation of the Rub: In a small bowl, combine the kosher salt, black pepper, garlic powder, and chopped fresh herbs.
-This will create a flavorful rub for your prime rib.
+- Make the Rub: In a small bowl, mix the salt, black pepper, garlic powder, and chopped herbs.
+This is your flavour bomb.

-- Setting up the Smoker: Prepare your smoker by preheating it to a stable temperature of around 225°F (107°C).
-Add your choice of wood chips directly into the smoker box or onto the coals for smoking.
+- Prep the Smoker: Heat your smoker to around 225°F (107°C).
+Add wood chips or chunks to the smoker box or coals.

-- Smoking Process: Place the seasoned prime rib in the smoker, ensuring it’s fat-side up.
-Smoke the roast for approximately 30 minutes per pound, monitoring the internal temperature.
-Aim for an internal temperature of 130°F (54°C) for medium-rare, or 140°F (60°C) for medium.
+- Smoke the Rib: Place the roast fat-side up in the smoker.
+Smoke about 30 minutes per pound, or until the internal temp hits 130°F (54°C) for medium-rare, or 140°F (60°C) for medium.
+They adds flavour and keeps it tender.

 Cooking Tips and Advice